payabvashlab/SlicerDeid/README.md

 - Step 2: Remove PHI/PII from the DICOM file metadata by identifying the tags listed in the *DICOM header removal* PDF file (<a href="https://github.com/payabvashlab/SlicerDeid/blob/main/documents/dicomTags.pdf"> DICOM header removal.pdf </a>) and replacing them with the string “anonymous.”
 The patient name is replaced with “Processed for anonymization”.

-- Step 3: Blurring of facial features using morphology-based image processing.
+- Step 3: Blurring of facial features using morphology-based image processing [4].
 We will identify the skin–air interface based on air-level (-1000) Hounsfield Unit attenuation in CT scan.
 Superficial subcutaneous fat tissue is then removed using a kernel size of 20 voxels to prevent facial feature recognition in 3D reconstructions of the scan.

-# Installing the Slicer module
+<h2>Installing the Slicer module</h2>
 1. Drag and drop a folder "deidXXX" to the Slicer application window.

 2. Select "Add Python scripted modules to the application" in the popup window, and click OK.

 3. Select which modules to add to load immediately and click Yes.

-4. The selected modules will be immediately loaded, installed in all libraries, and made available.
-Run by in Modules/Utilities/Head CT Deidentification
+4. The selected modules will be immediately loaded, installed in all libraries, and made available under: Modules/Utilities/Head CT Deidentification

-# Uninstalling the Slicer module
+<h2>Uninstalling the Slicer module</h2>
 1. Select menu Edit/Application Setting

 2. In Modules, Select Module Path and Arrow on the right to remove